tomarp/auditory_stimulation/exp_survey.md

 ---

 ### **Section 1: Task Performance and Difficulty**
-1. **How would you rate the difficulty of the verbal/logical task?**
+1. **How would you rate the difficulty of the Verbal-Semantic task?**
    - Scale:
      - 1: Very Easy
      - 2: Somewhat Easy